giladaya/very-slow-movie-player/readme.md

 - 19.5 days to "battery low" indicator
 - 20.5 days to battery dead
 - 7 hours charging to a full battery

+## Future plans
+Make it work with a bigger screen!
+There are available unexpensive displays that could be used (EG ED060XC3), but I still don't know how to drive them with available hardware.